kojitominaga/scratch/nora10/nora10ck/readme.md

 Also discovered the case where only partial files in the part 1 .tar file exists -- Job 5123272 ("l9312hur_2m"

+### 20 Feb 2014

+Should be mostly working well.
+Now trying to make multiple runs in one job so that the 400-job limitiation does not become limitation.
+I see that there are some free available slots in abel occasionally.

 freebee/
 --------